geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Their charms increasing in their slow decay —
 There, soon matnr'd, as soon they fade away:
 Like the bright rainbow in a summer sky,
-They rise, they bloom, they ripen, fade, and die !
+They rise, they bloom, they ripen, fade, and die!

 On sail'd the bark secure, but soon, uprear'd
 Above the waves, a hideous form appear'd;